BenBoZ/benboz.github.io/_posts/blog/2017-02-20-Structured-debugging.md

 This is a very trivial example and only one step.

-__Step 5.__ `return max_num`: The infected `max_num` value is return infecting the rest of the program and resulting in the failure.
+* __Step 5.__ `return max_num`: The infected `max_num` value is returned infecting the rest of the program and resulting in the failure.

-In our debugging log we now have the following tested hypotheses, giving a complete description of the failure.
+In our debugging log we now have the following tested hypotheses, giving a complete description of the inputs, defect, infection and failure.
 Note that the hypothesis that was disproved is still useful since you put in effort to disprove it.
 If somebody in the future would take your debugging log, he can see you have tested and disproved the hypothesis saving that person effort.